What is CBG? Benefits and Uses of Cannabigerol

 *Despite what you might read elsewhere on the internet, no CBD product has been medically proven to prevent, treat, or cure diseases.
 This article discusses ongoing research into the endocannabinoid system and should not be the foundation of any medical or health recommendations or diagnosis.
 If you have a medical condition, talk to your doctor.*

 With interest in cannabis products exploding across the country, many people are curious about the effects of the various compounds found in these plants.
-They’ve likely heard that some strains of cannabis can give the user a high, while other products do not generate a high and can help with a wide array of health conditions.
+They’ve likely heard that some strains of cannabis can give the user a high, while other products like CBD do not generate a high and can help with a wide array of health conditions.

 One of the most exciting chemicals found in cannabis plants is cannabigerol or CBG.
 CBG and other compounds found in cannabis work with your body’s natural systems to regulate critical bodily functions.
 Research has also shown that CBG may help improve bodily function, associated with the digestive system, the nervous system, and cellular function.